gw4-isambard/docs/CONTRIBUTING.md

 ### Suggesting Enhancements

-If you feel that the material culd be improved, or important content is missing please check whether it has already been siggesting in the issues.
+If you feel that the material culd be improved, or important content is missing please check whether it has already been suggested in the issues.

 If it is a new enhancement raise an issue:

 * Use a clear and descriptive title
 * Describe in more detail if necessary
-* Add a :sparkles: label to the issue
+* *Optionally* add a :sparkles: label to the issue

 ### Pull Requests

-If you wish to fix a bug or develop a new feature then these will be gratefull received.
+If you wish to fix a bug or develop a new feature then these will be gratefully received.
-This project follows the [branching guide](https://gist.github.com/digitaljhelms/4287848#file-gistfile1-md) We do not currently have a `stable` branch which will be created once a first release of the tutorial is ready.
+You're encouraged to follow the [branching guide](https://gist.github.com/digitaljhelms/4287848#file-gistfile1-md) Master is our  `stable` branch.

 * First fork the repository
 * Branches from `master` should be of the form:
   * `topic-#<issue id>[- optional brief description]`
-* Verify that nbfancy renders the tutorial correctly
+* Verify that sphinx materials the docs correctly
 * Create a pull request from the branch to upstream/master
   * Reference the `#<issue id>`
   * Provide an additional description if necessary